KGFLeiden/leiden-guidelines/docs/resources/downloads.md

 # PDF Downloads

-The Leiden Guidelines, which are the main outcome of the DDE Project, may be downloaded in PDF format here:
+The Leiden Guidelines may be downloaded in PDF format here:

 [Leiden Guidelines on the Use of Digitally Derived Evidence in International Criminal Courts and Tribunals](/assets/Leiden-Guidelines.pdf){:target="_blank" .md-button }